dtrelogan/react-formstate/docs/howItWorks.md

 };
 ```

-next you describe the model and its inputs with jsx.
+next describe the model in your jsx.

 ```es6
 import { Form, FormState, FormObject, FormArray } from 'react-formstate';